learn-fediverse/fedipedia/docs/getting-started/following-people.md

 You are *not* required to sign up to a server, if you already have a fediverse account somewhere else.

-When you are asked to sign up when attempting to follow, you simply copy the link from the address bar, and paste it in the search bar of the server that you are actually signed up to.
+When you are asked to sign up when attempting to follow, simply copy the link from the address bar, and paste it in the search bar of the server that you are actually signed up to.

 :::